There are currently 68.5 million forcibly displaced people worldwide and 25.4 million refugees.*

 People who fear returning to their own country can ask New Zealand to recognise them as refugees or protected persons.
 People who lodge a claim for refugee or protection status in New Zealand are known as asylum seekers, and if the claim is accepted they are known as convention refugees (Information for asylum seekers, Immigration New Zealand)

-Asylum seekers may be living in the community or at the Mangere centre.
-All asylum seekers are offered health screening, which is optional.
+Asylum seekers may be living in the community or at the Mangere Refugee Resettlement centre.

-Asylum seekers living at the Mangere Refugee Resettlement Centre are given a preliminary review on arrival and a screening appointment is scheduled, usually within two weeks of arriving.
-Any problems found are managed, either by the clinic or by referral to other services.
-After this period, the asylum seeker may be referred to local primary health care facilities.
+Asylum seekers living at the Mangere Refugee Resettlement Centre are offered a health screening appointment when they make contact with the clinic.
+Any problems found are managed initially, by the clinic or by referral to other services.
+After this immediate period, the asylum seeker will be referred to local primary health care facilities.

 Information in other languages